jbcodeforce/jbcodeforce.github.io/docs/java/index.md

 See [this dedicated studies](https://jbcodeforce.github.io/kafka-studies/) for how to do end to end event driven microservice with kafka.

+See also the eda-quickstart project for tool and project template.

 ## Reactive messaging

 See the extensive doc from [SmallRye](https://smallrye.io/smallrye-reactive-messaging/) and my note [quarkus](/java/quarkus.md)